yt-dlp/yt-dlp/README.md

 #### rokfinchannel
 * `tab`: Which tab to download - one of `new`, `top`, `videos`, `podcasts`, `streams`, `stacks`

-#### twitter
-* `legacy_api`: Force usage of the legacy Twitter API instead of the GraphQL API for tweet extraction.
-Has no effect if login cookies are passed

 #### stacommu, wrestleuniverse
 * `device_id`: UUID value assigned by the website and used to enforce device limits for paid livestream content.
 Can be found in browser local storage